 For decades, the Spanish throne had been on rocky ground, saved only by successive dictatorships that at least kept the hounds of republicanism at bay.
 Even that stability was illusive.
 By late 1930, King Alfonso felt forced to ask for the resignation of the most recent “director” General Primo de Rivera.
 As the next spring approached, elections were set and the outcome was unpredictable.
 On April 17, the monarchists won an overwhelming victory—22,000 to 6,000—but only in the countryside.
 The cities were dominated by the republicans who seized the moment to make their own history.
 A civil war was imminent.

 Alfonso refused to abdicate but he hoped civil war could be avoided if he and his family left the country for a while.
 It was a strategy that appeared to have worked in the past for their Greek cousins.
 As he slipped away to Marseilles, his wife and children gathered for a solemn dinner around Alfonsito’s sickbed.
 Only 18-year-old Infante Juan was absent, away at military school from which he would have to make his own way to safety.
 But, at least Juan was healthy, unlike his three brothers.
-Juan has not only escaped the hemophilia that plagued his oldest and youngest brothers but also the deafness of the second son Jaime, who had been rendered deaf by a botched medical procedure when he was only four.
+Juan had not only escaped the hemophilia that plagued his oldest and youngest brothers but also the deafness of the second son Jaime, who had been rendered deaf by a botched medical procedure when he was only four.

 With her one healthy son far from her ability to help him, Ena focused on the children in the room.
 Praying with them and trying to get some rest as the crowds bellowed outside.
 Suddenly, loud crashes rang through the palace.
 A truck rammed the gate over and over again.
 The terrified family awaited its fate.
 As the attackers emerged from the vehicle, the relief must have been overwhelming—instead of bloodthirsty revolutionaries, the truck carried the nuns who had taught Infante Jaime to speak after he lost his hearing.
 They had braved the crowds to bring comfort to the young prince, afraid that he would not understand what was happening around him.